Early Life and Education of Tucker Carlson: A Complete Timeline

 In 1976, Tucker Carlson's parents divorced.

-In 1979, Tucker Carlson's father married Patricia Caroline Swanson, an heiress to Swanson Enterprises.
+In 1979, Tucker Carlson's father married Patricia Caroline Swanson, who then adopted Tucker and his brother.

-In 1984, Tucker Carlson's father unsuccessfully challenged the incumbent Republican Party mayor Roger Hedgecock in the San Diego mayoral race.
+In 1984, Tucker Carlson's father, Dick Carlson, unsuccessfully challenged Roger Hedgecock in the San Diego mayoral race.

-On August 10, 1991, Tucker Carlson married Susan Thomson Andrews at St. George's School chapel.
-They met at the school, where she was the headmaster's daughter.
-They have four children together.
+On August 10, 1991, Tucker Carlson married Susan Thomson Andrews in the chapel of St. George's School, where she was the daughter of the headmaster and priest.

 1991: Graduation from Trinity College

-On November 29, 1999, in a public correspondence, Tucker Carlson agreed with Evan Smith's low opinion of Donald Trump, calling him "the single most repulsive person on the planet".
+On November 29, 1999, Tucker Carlson agreed with Evan Smith's negative opinion of Donald Trump, calling him "the single most repulsive person on the planet."

 In 2000, Tucker Carlson wrote that capital punishment "deserves more vigorous debate".